langchain-ai/ambient-agent-101/README.md

 ### Alternative Models Instructions

-If you are using alternative models (e.g., Anthropic, Bedrock, AzureOpenAI) instead of OpenAI, there are a few things you need to do.
+If you are using alternative models other than AzureOpenAI (e.g., Anthropic, Bedrock, OpenAI), there are a few things you need to do.

 * Set necessary environment variables in the `.env` file.